SebastianOsinski/HomebridgePluginSamsungAirConditioner/README.md

 1. Install [Homebridge](https://github.com/nfarina/homebridge).
 2. Install this plugin by running `npm install -g homebridge-plugin-samsung-air-conditioner`.
 3. Assign static IP address to your AC (check your router settings to do that).
-4. Run `samsung-ac-get-token <your ac's ip address>` in terminal and follow instructions.
+4. Run `homebridge-samsung-ac-get-token <your ac's ip address>` in terminal and follow instructions.
 5. Update your Homebridge `config.json`.
 Check `config-sample.json` for reference.
 Custom required parameters:

     - `ip_address` - IP address of air conditioner